Intermesh/groupoffice-docs/system-settings/rocket-chat.rst

 Login to Rocket.Chat as administrator and:

-1. Important: Disable OTP authentication at Administration -> Settings -> Accounts or it won't work.
+1. **Important**: Disable OTP authentication at Administration -> Settings -> Accounts or it won't work.
 2. go to Administration -> Settings -> OAuth.
 3. On the top right choose "Add custom oauth".
 4. Note the callback URL / or redirect URI on top.
 For some reason they made it grey so it doesn't stand out.
 You need that later when adding the client in Group-Office.